Covered Individuals: All CEI Employees

 Event responsibilities - Human Resources:

-Employees with 5 or more years of service at CEI will be given an opportunity to choose from a designated list of gifts including:
+Employees who retire with 10 or more years of service at CEI/EITC will be given an opportunity to choose from a designated list of gifts including:

 Hospitalization and illness are personal and confidential matters, and the wishes of individuals vary.
 Therefore, judgment shall be used in determining the level and manner of what is done to recognize hospitalization of employees.

-The division manager/dean is responsible for notifying the executive director of human resources when an employee has been hospitalized.
+The division manager/dean is responsible for notifying the vice president of human resources when an employee has been hospitalized.
 The vice president of HR will arrange to have an appropriate floral arrangement sent to the employee’s home or hospital.

 C. BIRTH OR ADOPTION

-The division manager/dean or designee will notify the executive director of human resources when the birth or adoption has occurred.
+The division manager/dean or designee will notify the vice president of human resources when the birth or adoption has occurred.
 The vice president of HR will send a floral arrangement to the employee’s home or hospital.
 Full-time employees are eligible for this benefit.

 Death in the family is a sensitive matter and the wishes of individuals vary.
 Therefore, judgment shall be used in determining the level and manner of what is done to recognize the employee and their immediate family members.